Remi-Gau/advanced_fMRI_course/How2Script.md

 ## How do I know which matlab function performs a given SPM process?

-That is in my opinion one of the bigget problem of SPM: the light documentation makes it really difficult to understand how SPM works and most attemtps to do it feel like reverse engineering by parsing a jungle of code...
+That is in my opinion one of the biggest problem of SPM: the light documentation makes it really difficult to understand how SPM works and most attempts to do it feel like reverse engineering by parsing a jungle of code...
 That being said...

 Check [here](http://en.wikibooks.org/wiki/SPM/Programming_intro) to start but in general, if you are looking for which SPM function does task X, click on the `help` button in the main SPM menu window, then on the task X (e.g Results): the new window will tell you the name of the function that performs the task you are interested in (`spm_results_ui.m` in this case).

 Another tip is that usually when you run a given process in SPM, the matlab command line will display the main function called.
 For example clicking on the `Check Reg` button and selecting an image to view display: